anandu-k-c/EKS-Terraform/README.md

-## Project: EKS Cluster with VPC on AWS using Terraform
+## Project : EKS Cluster with VPC on AWS using Terraform

 **Objective**: This project demonstrates how to create a scalable and secure Amazon Elastic Kubernetes Service (EKS) cluster with a custom Virtual Private Cloud (VPC) on AWS using Terraform as the Infrastructure as Code (IaC) tool.